Mind's Mirror: Distilling Self-Evaluation Capability and Comprehensive Thinking from Large Language Models: Distilling Self-Evaluation Capability and Comprehensive Thinking

 \section{Distilling Self-Evaluation Capability and Comprehensive Thinking}

 We propose a new methodology for distilling the self-evaluation capability and comprehensive thinking of an LLM into an SLM.
-Our overall framework is illustrated in Figure~\ref{fig:picture_second}, which operates in 4 steps: (1) Given an LLM and an unlabeled dataset, we utilize CoT prompts to elicit diverse rationales and corresponding pseudo-labels from the LLM.
-(2) By devising self-evaluation prompts, we empower the LLM to evaluate the correctness of its generated CoTs, which includes both the rationales and labels in its self-evaluation outputs as well.
-(3) Leveraging the rationales and labels in the self-evaluation outputs generated by the LLM, we employ multi-task learning to train the SLM, empowering the SLM to distinguish right from wrong.
-(4) Utilizing the diverse rationales in CoTs and labels from either pseudo-labels generated by the LLM or human-annotated labels, we employ multi-task learning to train the SLM's reasoning capability.
-The diverse rationales provide a thorough insight into the LLM’s thought process and typically contain extensive task-relevant knowledge.
-We will describe how to obtain diverse CoTs and self-evaluation outputs from the LLM in Section~\ref{subsec:first}, and how these data can be used to train the SLM in Section~\ref{subsec:second}.
+Our overall framework is illustrated in Figure~\ref{fig:picture_second}, which operates in 4 steps: (1) Given an LLM and an unlabeled dataset, we utilize CoT prompts to generate diverse rationales and corresponding pseudo-labels from the LLM.
+(2) By devising self-evaluation prompts, we enable the LLM to evaluate the correctness of its generated CoTs, which also include both the rationales and labels in its self-evaluation outputs.
+(3) Leveraging the rationales and labels in the self-evaluation outputs generated by the LLM, we employ multi-task learning to train the SLM, enabling the SLM to distinguish right from wrong.
+(4) Utilizing the diverse rationales in CoTs and labels from either LLM-generated pseudo-labels or human-annotated labels, we employ multi-task learning to train the SLM's reasoning capability.